henrywallace/genre-clustering/README.md

 # Music Tags Project
 This folder contains research I did from 2014-2015 on clustering [folksonomic](http://en.wikipedia.org/wiki/Folksonomy) data from Last.fm.
+The project includes topic modelling, hierarchical and SOM clustering.

 ## Last.fm command-line tools
 During this time I also created some useful command-line tools to interact with Last.fm data: